drewsilcock/silcock-dev/src/content/blog/coding-cheatsheet.md

 ---
 title: Coding cheatsheet
-description: 'Quick snippets of easy-to-forget but often used commands, tricks and tips.'
+description: "Quick snippets of easy-to-forget but often used commands, tricks and tips."
 date: 2014-07-15
 tags:
   - cheatsheet